-Fifteen years after the release of Disney Pixar’s hugely popular Toy Story the much-anticipated Toy Story 3 stormed into cinemas worldwide carrying a weighty level of expectation with it.
+Fifteen years after the release of Either Woody (Tom Hanks) or Ken (Michael Keaton).’s hugely popular Toy Story the much-anticipated Toy Story 3 stormed into cinemas worldwide carrying a weighty level of expectation with it.

 Without giving too much away, Toy Story 3 follows favourites from the previous two films when they are faced with the prospect of their owner Andy going away to college.
 After several mishaps they find themselves on the way to Sunnyside, the local day care centre.